 Connemara is a nice drive but I wouldn’t do it in the wet.
 That said when I last did it, it was pouring rain in Galway city and beautiful out in Connemara.
 Kylemore Abbey is really pretty and worth the stop.
 There are also a number of castles around Connemara to stop off and have a look at. almost 7 years ago

 The other option is to go south.
 Kerry is considered by many to be the prettiest area of the country.
 Dingle would be another spot similar to Lahinch with many pubs and great ‘craic’.
 You also have the opportunity to see Fungie the friendly dolphin www.dodingle.com .
 Connors pass is a great drive but will warn you it is a narrow road but the views are fabulous.

 The Ring of Kerry another great one as is the ring of Beara.
 Killarney is a good spot to base yourself from with the beautiful Muckross House.

 If you are planning to travel next weekend which is a long weekend, the Jazz festival is on in Cork.
 It is likely to be difficult to get accommodation but you may be lucky.
 There are some great venues on the outskirts of Cork as well as the city centre.
 If it’s this weekend you are travelling, a pub in Cork would be a great place to be on Sunday afternoon with the All Ireland Final on as Cork takes on Down.

 If you don’t have a car, there is a bus that will bring you to Galway, Lahinch and Cork from Shannon.
-If you get the bus to Limerick you can change over and get the bus to Dingle through Tralee. over 6 years ago
+If you get the bus to Limerick you can change over and get the bus to Dingle through Tralee. almost 7 years ago